Each year, many people fall victim to fraudsters, intent on stealing personal and financial information.

-To remind yourself, a friend or family member never to part with bank or personal details to a stranger over the phone we have a free scams sticker pack.
+To remind yourself, your friend or family member never to part with bank or personal details to a stranger over the phone, we have a free scams sticker pack.
 To request a sticker pack, please contact us via email: firstname.lastname@example.org or call 0300 1232 329 to request one.

 The Telephone Preference Service (TPS)

 The Telephone Preference Service (TPS) is a free service.
-It is the official central opt out register were you can record your preference not to receive unsolicited sales or marketing calls.
+It is the official central 'opt out' register where you can record your preference not to receive unsolicited sales or marketing calls.